Trip Details at-a-Glance

 - Waterproof outer shell loaned for duration of cruise

-- In Ushuaia, transport from central location to ship for embarkation (Feb 19 voyage only)
+- Transport from central location to ship for embarkation

-- One group transfer from ship to airport or central location upon disembarkation in Ushuaia
+- Transport from ship to central location for disembarkation

 - Digital Voyage Log

-Trip Cost Does Not Include:Airfare to Ushuaia or Buenos Aires, Argentina, and return; pre- or post-voyage expenses in Ushuaia or Buenos Aires; passport, visa, or Argentine Reciprocity fees ($160); baggage, cancellation and accident insurance; meals other than specified above; personal expenses such as laundry, telephone calls, faxes and e-mail service; and gratuities to shipboard personnel.
+Trip Cost Does Not Include:International airfare; pre- or post-voyage expenses in Argentina; passport, visa, or Argentine Reciprocity fees ($160); baggage, cancellation and accident insurance; meals other than specified above; personal expenses such as laundry, telephone calls, faxes and e-mail service; and gratuities to shipboard personnel.

 Arrival & Departure Information